lucasdillmann/nginx-ignition/README.md

     nginx ignition
 </h1>

-The nginx ignition is a user interface for the nginx web server, aimed for developers and enthusiasts that don't want to manage configuration files manually for their use-cases.
+The nginx ignition is a user interface for the nginx web server, aimed at developers and enthusiasts that don't want to manage configuration files manually for their use-cases.

-Although isn't the goal to be feature-complete (if your use case is quite advanced or complex, you probably will not use a UI anyway), the project does aim to provide a intuitive and powerful way to configure and run nginx.
+Although it isn't the goal to be feature-complete (if your use-case is quite advanced or complex, you probably will not use a UI anyway), the project does aim to provide an intuitive and powerful way to configure and run nginx.

 Some of the available features include:
 - Multiple nginx virtual hosts, each one with its customized set of domain, routes and bindings (port listeners)
 - SSL certificates (Let's Encrypt, self-signed or bring your custom one) with automatic renew (when applicable)
 - Server and virtual hosts access and error logs
-- Multiple users with role based access control (RBAC)
+- Multiple users with role-based access control (RBAC)

 ## Getting started